 The Pathway to Teacher Education Scholarship (PTES) is awarded to 20 outstanding high school graduates who have demonstrated a commitment and aptitude for a career path in K-12 teaching.
 Each recipient will receive a $5000 scholarship voucher.

 PTES scholarship vouchers must be redeemed within seven years of the recipient’s high school graduation year at an approved K-12 teacher education program at an approved K-12 teacher education program in a B.C.
 Faculty of Education.

-Applicants must meet basic eligibility requirements, be in their graduation year with graduation to occur by August 31 of the school year in which they apply, be eligible for a BC Certificate of Graduation (Dogwood Diploma), and fulfill graduation requirements of the 2004 Graduation Program by August 31, 2017.
-In addition, applicants must have at least a “B” (73% or above) in their Language Arts 11 final mark; a “B” or better average in final course marks that fulfill graduation requirements of Science 11 or 12, Math 11 and Social Studies 11 or 12, with no more than one “C+” (67% or above) final course mark; write and pass their Language Arts 12 provincial exam; and maintain a “B” average or better in Grades 11 and 12 final course marks required for graduation.
+Applicants must meet basic eligibility requirements, be in their graduation year with graduation to occur by August 31 of the school year in which they apply, be eligible for a B.C.
+Certificate of Graduation (Dogwood Diploma), and fulfill graduation requirements of the 2018 Graduation Program by August 31 of their graduating year.
+In addition, applicants must have at least a “B” (73% or above) as their Language Arts 11 final mark; a “B” or better average in final course marks that fulfill graduation requirements of Science 11 or 12, Math 11 or 12 and Social Studies 11 or 12, with no more than one “C+” (67% or above) final course mark; write and pass their Language Arts 12 provincial exam; and maintain a “B” average or better in Grades 11 and 12 final course marks required for graduation.